NagareNegishi/UX-public-transportation/Docs/Nagare/Heuristic Evaluation prototype.md

 3 = Major usability problem: important to fix, given high priority
 4 = Usability catastrophe: fix this before product can be released

-## Nagare's Heuristic Evaluation on Adam's design
+## Nagare's Heuristic Evaluation on team 5 prototype

 HEURISTICS: 1.
 Visibility of System Status
 VIOLATION: